ElijahChristianWiegandPRIS/Docs/prisSetup/Writerside/topics/PrisLocalSetup.md

 ### About this task {id="about-this-task_1"}
 **Note:** For non-Gradle environments, see “Use SecurityInit to initialize the database” on page 35.
 When you initialize your database, the system drops all the tables that you select and recreates empty tables.

 **Note:** You only need to perform this step once.

+**Note:** If the project fails to load your first time around navigate to build-ext.gradle and comment out ln 38

 ***Procedure***